definition of why

 “Did you know that repeating a question over and over is a symptom of Alzheimer’s?”

 → Optionally you may follow up with “I hope you’ll see a doctor about your forgetfulness.
-I’m so concerned for you.”
+I’m SO concerned for you.”
 If you say this with a lukewarm smile, it’s like adding “By the way, we both know you were asking just to be difficult.
-That’s why my response is no more intended to be friendly and helpful than your question was.”
+That’s why my response is no more intended to be friendly and helpful than your question was, a**hole.”

 “Why did you do it that way?
 I would have done it like this.”